The opposition to smart meters in Arizona

 A lucky break

-In the spring of 2011 there was a public meeting in our area about a local power plant.
+In the spring of 2011 there was a public meeting in Snowflake about a local power plant.
 An APS vice president attended this meeting.
 There were not many people in the audience and three people were able to corner the vice president on the smart meters.
 He was well aware of the rising resistance in California and seemed eager to work on a resolution.
 He promised to set up a meeting with managers from their smart meter program.

 Two APS smart meter managers and three activists (including myself) met by teleconference on May 27, 2011.
 The meeting was cordial and a lot of information was exchanged then and by e-mail over the following weeks.